praveena2j/Traitor-Tracing-System/README.md

 # Traitor-Tracing-System
-A Code and Domain Independent Traitor Tracing System
+A Code and Domain Independent Traitor Tracing System Based on Eigen Decomposition of Fingerprinted Images